Online advertising is everywhere.

 From thereon, it’s all history.
 Internet marketing advertising continues to evolve alongside some of the biggest digital platforms and technological developments.
 Many things change along the way:

-B. What Are the Types of Online Advertising?
+What are the main types of Online Advertising?

 Not all online advertising is created equal and not all of it is equally efficient for everyone.
 To get started with internet ads, you must first understand the different types of digital advertising available: